 - Listen carefully to what your child is telling you.
 Listen to understand, not to fix or rescue.
 Try not to judge or overreact.
 The way you react at this point will have a strong impact on the way your child perceives the situation and his/her abilities.

 - Teach your child to name their emotions.
 Recognising and naming emotions is very calming.

 - Help your child find solutions.
 This stage is for when everyone is calm, don’t expect too much too soon.
 It’s hard to think clearly when we’re emotional.

 Over time this process will become practised and easier.
-Eventually your child will learn to self sooth and problem solve themselves.
-If they have learnt how to manage the emotional side of difficult, long term tasks, they will have the capacity for grit
+Eventually, your child will learn to self-sooth and problem solve themselves.
+If they have learned how to manage the emotional side of difficult, long term tasks, they will have the capacity for grit